 The modern, spacious, ADA-accessible facility has 86,000 square feet.
 The first level houses four traditional classroom spaces, a large commons area, boardroom, conference room, and outdoor patio area.
-The first level also houses faculty offices, registry/business offices, student services, financial aid, campus police, AHEC, OSBD, wellness room, and an employee break room and student lounge.
-The second level has seven HD ITV classrooms, one computer lab, one ITV computer lab, the Ketterman clinical simulation skills lab, computer testing lab, three traditional classrooms, and faculty offices.
+The first level also houses faculty offices, registry/business offices, student services, financial aid, campus police, Rural Health Projects, Department of Commerce, wellness room, and an employee break room and student lounge.
+The second level has seven HD ITV classrooms, one computer lab, one ITV computer lab, the Ketterman clinical simulation skills lab, computer testing lab, three traditional classrooms, and the ITV Office.

 The campus provides upper-division undergraduate courses in a wide variety of Bachelor's degree programs.
-Also, there are three graduate Master's degree programs available in American Studies, Education, and Counseling Psychology.
+Also, there are graduate Master's degree programs available in American Studies, Education, and Counseling Psychology.
 Classes are taught in a variety of platforms, including traditional, ITV and online.
 Additionally, the campus serves as a community educational resource for trainings, certifications, and a wide array of special events.